movq/openbsd/gnu/llvm/lldb/docs/use/map.rst

          </tr>

          <tr>
                <td class="header" colspan="2">Remap source file pathnames for the debug session.
-If your source files are no longer located in the same location as when the program was built (for example, if the program was built on a different computer) you need to tell the debugger how to find the sources at their local file path instead of the build system's file path.</td>
+If your source files are no longer located in the same location as when the program was built --- maybe the program was built on a different computer --- you need to tell the debugger how to find the sources at their local file path instead of the build system's file path.</td>
          </tr>
          <tr>
                <td class="content">